Dark Mode

 5. Check visa availability for your Green Card category

-7. Attend a biometric screening to provide USCIS with your fingerprints, signature and photo, so USCIS can conduct a criminal background check
+7. Attend a biometric screening to provide USCIS with your fingerprints, signature, and photo, so USCIS can conduct a criminal background check

 9. Provide additional information or attend a second interview, if USCIS requires it